erhk111/learntocodeoc/README.md

 Tips:
 * On a Mac press Command + Space Bar to open the finder.
 Type in `Terminal`.
+* Ctrl+c will stop programs running from the command line.
 * Navigate the file systems at the command line with, pwd, cd, and ls.
 * Create files at the command line with mkdir, and touch.
 * Copy, move files, and delete with cp, mv, and rm.